Thank you!

 Global Trade Dynamics

 Geopolitical tensions have led countries to reassess their trade policies, resulting in potential non-tariff barriers and stricter compliance requirements.
 Governments worldwide are implementing more rigorous import/export controls, certification mandates, and supply chain transparency laws, making it more difficult for SMBs to navigate cross-border commerce.
-For example, the European Union’s Carbon Border Adjustment Mechanism (CBAM) now requires importers to account for carbon emissions in production, affecting manufacturers reliant on China’s coal-heavy energy grid.
-Similarly, the U.S. has imposed additional security screenings on Chinese electronics and critical technology imports due to cybersecurity concerns, adding delays and compliance hurdles for businesses.
+For example, the European Union’s Carbon Border Adjustment Mechanism entered its definitive regime in 2026 and applies first to certain carbon-intensive goods such as cement, iron and steel, aluminum, fertilizers, electricity, and hydrogen.

 As nations seek to safeguard economic interests, industries that rely on global supply chains face more administrative and financial burdens.
-China has responded to Western protectionist policies by restricting access to key raw materials, such as rare earth metals essential for electronics and electric vehicles, causing price fluctuations and supply shortages.
-Meanwhile, countries like India and Vietnam are leveraging new trade agreements to attract manufacturers looking to avoid tariffs and regulatory complexity in China.
+China has responded to Western protectionist policies by restricting access to key raw materials, such as rare earth metals essential for electronics and electric vehicles, causing price fluctuations and supply uncertainty.
+Meanwhile, countries like India and Vietnam are using manufacturing incentives and trade agreements to attract companies looking to reduce tariff and regulatory complexity in China.
 These shifting trade policies are redefining global manufacturing networks, forcing SMBs to reassess sourcing strategies, regulatory requirements, and long-term cost implications.

 cut and sew factories post mandate